shageman/gotestit/README.md

 # Go Test It [![Build Status](https://travis-ci.org/shageman/gotestit.png?branch=master)](https://travis-ci.org/shageman/gotestit)

+Summary from the July presentation: There are a couple of interesting testing libraries in go. "testing" comes with the standard library, and gives only very basic support for asserting facts.

+Of the other libraries, I recommend looking at "testify/assert", "zen", and "gocheck". testify/assert is used in conjunction with testing to which it adds a lot of useful assertions, but doesn't change the basics of how a test is written.
+Zen implements the best version of BDD style testing I have seen in go.
+Essentially, you write one test into which you embed describes, its, and expects.
+Like testify/assert "gocheck" comes with many matchers out of the box.
+Gocheck requires creating a suite struct and uses a non-standard way of running the test methods.
+Its most useful feature to me are setup and teardown methods to allow tests in a suite to share common code.
+The shared state can lead to problems with concurrent code.

+So, summary of the summary: if you are just trying to test stuff and need assertions, go with testify/assert.
+If you want to see and play with BDD for go, use zen.

 [Slides from my presentation at Denver Gopher's 7/25/2013](https://github.com/shageman/gotestit/blob/master/20130725denverGophersPresentation.pdf)

 Comparison of go lang testing libraries